amadayasuki/TeamProfileGenerator/README.md

 Install this program by cloning the repository, navigating to the project root directory and entering `npm install` into the terminal to install required dependencies.

-## Testing

-To run tests, navigate to the root directory of the project in your terminal and type `npm test`.

 ## Usage